SSyncropel Docs

 ○ agent LEARN "Pool sizing must scale with replicas" now

 is human; is an AI agent or system.
 Every record is immutable, content-addressed, and signed by its actor.
-The LEARN at the end crystallizes into a reusable pattern — next time the same shape of issue appears, the solution replays automatically.
+The LEARN at the end is captured as a reusable pattern — next time the same shape of issue appears, the solution replays automatically.

 Tutorials